abueg/posters/2023_GalaxyCommunityConference/README.md

 #### :round_pushpin: Galaxy Community Conference (Brisbane, Australia - July 12, 2023)

+Please see [Larivière, Brajuka, Abueg, *et al.* 2023](https://doi.org/10.1101/2023.06.28.546576 ) for the publication that came from this work.

-Please click through for higher resolution.
+Click through for higher resolution.
 Note that the poster is two pages.

 ![poster1](GCC2023_VGP_poster_pg1.png)